CurlyWurly-1/Jetson_nano_2GB_Setup_tips/README.md

   - Mouse
   - Keyboard
   - Webcam
-  - Network cable (don't use wifi dongle, it can slow thee camera down)
+  - Network cable (don't use wifi dongle, it can slow the camera down)
 - Insert the power cable and it will boot up - follow the onscreen instructions until you get to desktop
 - In a terminal, execute the following
   - sudo apt-get install nano